rachellezhu/sistem-informasi-perpustakaan/README.md

 `php artisan serve` or `php artisan ser`

-Dev process, execute this command on separated terminal:
+For development, execute this command in a separated terminal:

 `npm run dev`